-Curo operates a robust regulatory compliance framework, and each year completes a self-assessment of regulatory compliance which is considered (with appropriate evidence) by both the Combined Board and its Audit and Assurance Committee.
-The Combined Board considered the self-assessment in July 2023 and noted that it demonstrated compliance in respect of the regulatory standards.
+Curo operates a robust regulatory compliance framework, and each year completes a self-assessment of regulatory compliance, which is considered (with appropriate evidence) by both the Combined Board and its Audit and Assurance Committee.
+The Combined Board considered the self-assessment in July 2024 and noted that it demonstrated compliance in respect of the regulatory standards for 2023/24.

-During this reporting period, following an annual stability check, the Regulator of Social Housing awarded Curo the highest ratings possible (G1 for Governance and V1 for Viability).
+During this reporting period, following an annual stability check, the Regulator of Social Housing awarded Curo the ratings of G1 for Governance and V2 for Viability.